ThierrySans/CSCC09/work/assignments/1/rubric.md

 ### Academic integrity declaration

-I hereby declared that the work submitted here is mine.
+I hereby declared that the work submitted here is mine and its production complies with

+1. the Code of Behaviour on Academic Matters of University of Toronto
+1. and the course policy (see website)

 - [date] ___________________________
 - [signature or initials] __________